-Votes will be counted by the inspector of election appointed for the meeting, who will separately count "For," "Against" and "Abstain" and broker non-votes (described below, if applicable) for Proposals 1, 2, 4, 5 and 6 and "1 Year," "2 Years," "3 Years" and "Abstain" and broker non-votes for Proposal 3.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count "For," "Against" and "Abstain" and broker non-votes (described below, if applicable) for Proposals 1, 2, and 3.
 Abstentions and broker non-votes will not be counted as votes cast for any proposal.

 If your shares are held by your broker, bank or other agent as your nominee (that is, in "street name"), you will need to obtain a voting instruction form from the institution that holds your shares and follow the instructions included on that form regarding how to instruct your broker, bank or other agent to vote your shares.
 If you do not give instructions to your broker, bank or other agent, they can vote your shares with respect to discretionary items, but not with respect to non-discretionary items.
-Under the rules of the New York Stock Exchange, the election of directors (Proposal 1), the advisory vote on executive compensation (Proposal 2), the advisory vote on the frequency of future advisory votes on executive compensation (Proposal 3), the approval of the Zumiez 2023 Equity Incentive Plan (Proposal 4) and the approval of the Zumiez 2023 Employee Stock Purchase Plan (Proposal 5) are considered non-discretionary items while the ratification of the selection of Moss Adams LLP as our independent registered public accounting firm (Proposal 6) is considered a discretionary item.
-Accordingly, if your broker holds your shares in its name, the broker is not permitted to vote your shares on Proposal 1, 2, 3, 4 or 5 but is permitted to vote your shares on Proposal 6 even if it does not receive voting instructions from you because Proposal 6 is considered discretionary.
+Under the rules of the New York Stock Exchange, the election of directors (Proposal 1) and the advisory vote on executive compensation (Proposal 2) are considered non-discretionary items while the ratification of the selection of Moss Adams LLP as our independent registered public accounting firm (Proposal 3) is considered a discretionary item.
+Accordingly, if your broker holds your shares on Proposal 3 even if it does not receive voting instructions from you because Proposal 3 is considered discretionary.
 When a broker votes a client's shares on some but not all of the proposals at the annual meeting, the missing votes are referred to as broker non-votes.
-Broker non-votes will be included in determining the presence of a quorum at the annual meeting but are not considered present or a vote cast for purposes of voting on the nondiscretionary items.
+Broker non-votes will be included in determining the presence of a quorum at the annual meeting but are not considered present or a vote cast for purposes of voting on the non-discretionary items.
 Please vote your proxy so your vote can be counted.